GRESB/api-docs/source/includes/_outliers.md

 If no validation outliers have been detected, the `outliers:[]` field in the response will list them accordingly.

-In the case `status` field reads `true`, it means a soft outlier had been flagged:
-The data points associated to this outlier will be included in your score, but not in the calculation of the benchmark groups.

-In the case that a hard outlier is flagged, the data points associated to this outlier will **not** be included in your score, nor in the calculation of benchmark groups.

 > Response:

 ```json